 Dive into these White Chocolate Dipped Peppermint Cookies, the perfect Christmas cookie.
 A tasty chocolate cookie dipped in white chocolate and sprinkled with festive crushed peppermint.

-I often make these cookies and pair them with our Grinch Truffles, Christmas Chex Mix, and Christmas Bark.
-They make a fun festive looking plater of goodies to give to friends and family.
+Pair these cookies with our Grinch Truffles, Christmas Chex Mix, and Christmas Bark.
+They make a fun, festive-looking plate of goodies to give to friends and family.

 Jump to: